top of page

 The inability to meet personal goals within a desired timeframe can lead to frustration.
 Stress often brings a sense of a lack of control over personal goals, contributing to increased tension.
 Prolonged stress at work can lead to burnout, characterized by emotional exhaustion and reduced professional efficacy.
 Someone who is stressed often struggles to find fulfillment in their work which can lead to procrastination as a way to avoid confronting the source of stress.
 They have difficulty concentrating on specific goals, impacting their productivity which then affects the overall quality of work and job performance.
 The impact of stress may result in distancing from work temporarily to alleviate the pressure.

 High-functioning anxiety often flies under the radar, masked by external achievements and apparent composure.
 That is because someone with high-functioning anxiety may excel in their goals but grapple with an internal struggle of not feeling enough.
-It involves a constant state of unease, perfectionism, and overthinking, all while presenting a facade of competence to the outside world.
+It involves a constant state of unease, perfectionism, and overthinking, all while presenting a facade of competence to the outside world. mDifferentiating high-functioning anxiety from general anxiety lies in recognizing the ability to function externally while internally managing heightened stress and worry.

 Individuals with high-functioning anxiety are often high achievers, excelling in various aspects of their lives.
 The fear of failure or not meeting expectations drives them to strive for excellence.
 There might be a tendency to overcommit due to a fear of disappointing others.
 Saying no can evoke anxiety about being perceived as incapable or unhelpful.
 High-functioning anxiety can manifest as a constant state of restlessness, as if time is always running out.
 They may struggle with patience and find it challenging to relax, even during leisure time.
 Despite outward success, there might be an underlying sense of unease or impending doom.
 Success doesn't bring the expected satisfaction; instead, there's an immediate shift to the next goal.
 Individuals with high-functioning anxiety often hold themselves to exceptionally high standards.
 They might engage in constant self-evaluation, fearing that any perceived failure will have significant consequences.
 There may be a tendency to overplan and anticipate every possible outcome, even in routine situations.
 The mind is often preoccupied with what-ifs and contingency planning.

 Individuals with high-functioning anxiety may fear letting others down and seek to meet perceived expectations consistently.
 There may be a tendency to overanalyze social interactions, fearing that any misstep could harm their relationships.
-Similar to anxiety, individuals may be constantly vigilant in relationships, monitoring for signs of dissatisfaction or disappointment, while The pressure to maintain relationships at a high standard may lead to social fatigue.
+Similar to anxiety, individuals may be constantly vigilant in relationships, monitoring for signs of dissatisfaction or disappointment, while the pressure to maintain relationships at a high standard may lead to social fatigue.
 An attempt to meet expectations may lead to overcommitting in relationships, despite personal stress.
 They might have Difficulty delegating tasks which is created from a fear that others won't meet personal standards.

 Despite external success, individuals with high-functioning anxiety may find it challenging to open up about their internal struggles, fearing vulnerability or judgment.
 High-functioning anxiety can lead to a strong desire for approval from others.
 There may be a fear of being judged, and individuals may go to great lengths to maintain a positive image.